erangell/azurewordpress/readme.md

 * SSL support for connecting to Azure MySQL
 * Web tier runs on Azure App Services for Linux or any Docker container
 * Includes Dockerfile for building custom images
-     For convenience, the Docker and SQL files are in a single repo
+     For convenience, the Docker and readme are in a single repo
-     This presents a security risk, so remove the directories from you production repo
+     This presents a security risk, so remove the directory and readme from you production repo

 ## Replacements
 * Replace westus1-a with your region